somythl/poweroutages/README.md

 ></iframe>

 # Framing a Prediction Problem

-### Our model will try to **predict the number of customers affected by a major power outage**, which is a regression problem.
+Our model will try to **predict the number of customers affected by a major power outage**, which is a regression problem.

 The response variable we are predicting is `CUSTOMERS.AFFECTED`, we chose this because this column captures the number of customers in total that are affected by a certain outage.
 The metric we are using to evaluate our model is R^2, we chose this metric because it is a simplistic, yet efficient way to measure goodness of fit of our model and how well the model's predictions match the actual data.
 We chose this metric over other metrics because R^2 can be especially helpful in model selection and validation, as well as be used for easy comparison with a baseline model to see how much improvement a more complex model provides.

 At the time of prediction, we would know the features: `MONTH`, `YEAR` `TOTAL.CUSTOMERS`, `OUTAGE.START`, `U.S._STATE`, `POPULATION`, `CLIMATE.CATEGORY`, `CAUSE.CATEGORY’, ‘NERC.REGION`, `UTIL.CONTRI`, `TOTAL.SALES`.
 Understanding these features information will aid us in predicting the number of customers affected by a major power outage.

 # Baseline Model
+Our baseline model employs simple linear regression with two features: `MONTH`, an ordinal categorical column, and `TOTAL.CUSTOMERS`, a numerical column.
+We selected `MONTH` to capture potential seasonal patterns affecting power outages and `TOTAL.CUSTOMERS` to account for the scale of the customer base impacted by outages.
+No encoding or transformations were applied, as our goal was to establish a baseline performance using raw data.
+The model achieved an R^2 value of 0.018 on the test set, meaning that only 1% of the variance in the number of customers affected is explained by these features.
+This low R^2 suggests that while `MONTH` and `TOTAL.CUSTOMERS` provide some insight, they are insufficient alone to predict the number of affected customers accurately, pointing to the need for more features and advanced modeling techniques to enhance predictive performance.

 # Final Model

 # Fairness Analysis

+# Conclusion